vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Get-vRLIAuthenticationWSA.md

 Get-vRLIAuthenticationWSA
 ```

-This example gets the configuration for the Workspace ONE Access Integration
+This example gets the configuration for the Workspace ONE Access Integration.

 ### Example 2